-Oh what a design he made.
+Oh, what a design he made.
 The house is set on a high table with a full three stories above and seems to tower over its site.
 The proportions are equally large with even the windows on the front facade being oversized.
 All of this pales of course to the massive entry porch.
 The finely detailed Ionic columns are 30′ tall!
 The coffered ceiling of the porch is another 5′ above that.
-With the rounded second floor balcony adding to the grandeur, the entry itself seems a bit understated.
-To the both sides of the entry is an open porch covering that side of the house.
+With the rounded second-floor balcony adding to the grandeur, the entry itself seems a bit understated.
+To both sides of the entry is an open porch covering that side of the house.

 The choice of terracotta tiles for the roof is an interesting one.
-It’s not a traditional material for the style, Especially in northern New England.
+It’s not a traditional material for the style, especially in northern New England.
 There are contemporaneous examples of their use in Portland, Stevens used them some in his more eclectic works, but they are very uncommon.
 I’m on the fence on their use here.
 They had a touch of vibrance and color but the resultant roof seems awfully busy.

 The windows are pure gems.
-They are inset into ‘niches reminiscent of Bullfinch’s Harrison Otis house in Boston.
+They are inset into ‘niches reminiscent of Bullfinch’s Harrison Otis House in Boston.
 The mullions are appropriately scaled for the size of the window.
 The diamond detail above the window and the painted keystone and spring points help to balance the large voids of the windows below.

 Around the same time he built his home, George and Vernon formed Geo West & Son.
 They would buy, sell and lease real estate in Portland until the Depression.
-George and Jennie West lived at 181 Western Promenade upto George’s death in 1943 and beyond.
+George and Jennie West lived at 181 Western Promenade up to George’s death in 1943 and beyond.
 George’s will, which was probated in Feb of 1944 bequeathed all of his estate to Jennie and Vernon.
 It specifically stated that there were no charitable bequeaths as he had ‘made enough when he was alive’.
 Jennie died in 1950.
 She and Vernon sold the home in 1947.